 4. What is the Cost of North Carolina Burial Insurance?

-The cost of burial insurance coverage varies based on age, health, coverage amount, and gender.
+Burial insurance quotes online vary based on age, health, coverage amount, and gender.
 Additionally, each insurance company sets its own pricing, which typically includes smoking and non-smoking rates.

 The price chart below shows the range that someone can expect to pay for final expense insurance.
 The healthier someone is, the less they will be required to pay.